QuantEcon/lecture-python-intro/lectures/inflation_history.md

 ax.set_ylabel('Index  1913 = 100')
 ax.set_xlim(xmin=1600)
 plt.tight_layout()
+fig.text(.5, .0001, "Price Levels", ha='center')
 plt.show()
 ```

 We say "most years" because there were temporary lapses from the gold or silver standard.

-By staring at the graph carefully, you might be able to guess when these temporary lapses occurred, because they were periods in which price levels rose markedly from average values during more typical years.
+By staring at the graph carefully, you might be able to guess when these temporary lapses occurred, because they were also times during which price levels rose markedly from what had been  average values during more typical years.

  * 1791-1797 in France (the French revolution)
  * 1776-1793 in the US (the US War for Independence from Great Britain)